-The responder shall initiate the SU-MIMO BF feedback subphase an MBIFS following the reception of an EDMG BRP-RX/TX packet with the BRP CDOWN field set to 0 from the initiator.
-The responder shall send a MIMO BF Feedback frame to the initiator with the TA field set to the MAC address of the responder and the RA field set to the MAC address of the initiator.
+When the MIMO phase is performed outside of a TDD SP, the responder shall initiate the SU-MIMO BF feedback subphase an MBIFS following the reception of an EDMG BRP-RX/TX packet with the BRP CDOWN field set to 0 from the initiator.
+When the MIMO phase is performed in a TDD SP, upon reception of an EDMG BRP-RX/TX packet with the BRP CDOWN field set to 0 from the initiator, the responder shall initiate the SU-MIMO BF feedback subphase within the earliest occurring TDD slot the responder is assigned to and with slot category of the TDD slot set to Basic TDD slot as indicated in the TDD Slot Schedule element.

+In the SU-MIMO BF feedback subphase, the responder shall send a MIMO BF Feedback frame to the initiator with the TA field set to the MAC address of the responder and the RA field set to the MAC address of the initiator.
 The MIMO BF Feedback frame shall carry the dialog token in the Dialog Token field that identifies the SU-MIMO BF training.
 In the MIMO Feedback Control element of the MIMO BF Feedback frame, the SU/MU and Link Type field shall be set to 0.
 If the MIMO BF Feedback frame contains SU-MIMO BF feedback for the initiator link, the ComeBack Delay field shall be set to 0.
 Otherwise, the ComeBack Delay field shall be set to a nonzero value which indicates when the responder will be ready with SU-MIMO BF feedback for initiator link.
 If the ComeBack Delay field is set to 0 and for 2.16+2.16 GHz or 4.32+4.32 GHz channels, the Channel Aggregation Present subfield of the MIMO FBCK-TYPE field should be set to 1.
 The Number of TX Sector Combinations Present subfield of the MIMO FBCK-TYPE field shall indicate the number of best transmit sector combinations, 𝑁𝑡𝑠𝑐(𝐼), recommended by the responder for initiator link.